dumindagamage/dataAnalyticsProject01/README.md

 * The only interactive graph can be found in the repository under /insights.

 ## Unfixed Bugs
-* No currently unfixed bugs all code, data cleaning, and graphs except plotly work as expected for this notebook-based report.
+* No currently unfixed bugs: all code, data cleaning, and graphs except plotly work as expected for this notebook-based report.
 * Skill Gaps: Identified the need to learn vectorized pandas/merge for speed (implemented with guidance).
 * Feedback Evidence: Instructor, Peer and LLM feedback helped improve cleaning workflow and documentation clarity.